NETWAYS/check_sepsesam/README.md

     --task
         The task name to check.
 Multiple values may be separated by commas

 	--outdated
 		The time if the backup state switch to OUTDATED (in days)

 	--lastbackup
 		Only show the last backupjob (may shows outdated jobs)

 	--enablemsg
 		Enable error message output

 	--usehtml
 		Use HTML output for monitoring systems like check-mk

 	--debug
 		Enable debug mode to show all messages like sql query

+### Known Issues

+#### Non-existent Backups in Check

+If you want to remove non-existent backups in check, see https://github.com/NETWAYS/check_sepsesam/pull/3/

 ### Examples

 check_sepsesam.pl